-Seven tips for improving cold calling for lead generation
+7 tips to improve your cold calling and lead generation

 In spite of the fact that in the past pushy salespeople and poorly trained marketers have tarnished the image of the phone, I still believe that smart cold calling is still a very useful lead generation tool.

-To use phone calls as an effective lead generation strategy, I recommend you create a specialized sales development rep position within the sales or marketing group or hire a firm that specializes in teleprospecting.
-Make sure that your cold-calling connects to your other ongoing marketing and reputation-building activities.
-Teleprospectors must be smart, articulate, engaging and organized.
-Their training should focus on making them a consistently productive and sustainable extension of the selling effort.
+To use phone calls as an effective lead generation strategy, I recommend you create a specialized sales development rep position within the sales or marketing group.

 Step 1: Sustain the calling.